-Rookie Workout Mistakes You Can't Afford To Make [And How To Fix Them]
+Rookie Workout Mistakes You Should Avoid [And How To Fix Them]

 Everyone makes mistakes.
 It’s part of life.

 The gym just happens to be one of those places where mistakes happen all of the time.